-The larger the mass of the galaxy, the smaller the mass of the black hole
+The larger the radius of the galaxy, the larger the mass of the black hole Goal:

-The larger the mass of the galaxy, the larger the mass of the black hole The larger the radius of the galaxy, the larger the mass of the black hole To understand the nature of cosmic gamma-ray bursts, how they may represent the birth of black holes or magnetars, and how they are connected with Type Ic supernovae.
+To understand the nature of cosmic gamma-ray bursts, how they may represent the birth of black holes or magnetars, and how they are connected with Type Ic supernovae.
 Gamma-Ray Bursts (Chapter 11) Cosmic explosions, flashes of gamma-rays lasting about 30 seconds, detected by satellites.

-Swift satellite Seen across the Universe.
+Seen across the Universe.

 Energy is expelled in narrow jets.

-Energy comparable to that of supernovae,

-but all in gamma-rays, with later afterglowin X-ray, radio and optical radiation.
+Energy comparable to that of supernovae, but all in gamma-rays, with later afterglow in X-ray, radio and optical radiation.
 Birth of a black hole?